-Whether you are looking for a quick weekend getaway from the city or a week-long vacation with the friends or family, the Catskills is the ultimate destination for travelers.
-Just a few miles north of New York City a delightful vacation region to forget about your worries and enjoy some peaceful time away from home.
-Full of relaxing activities to choose from like, spending your time along with the stream or river, enjoying hiking adventure, mountain biking, fishing, hunting, canoeing, or enjoying local cuisine and much more.
+Whether you are looking for a quick weekend getaway from the city or a week-long vacation with friends or family, the Catskills region is the ultimate destination for travelers.
+Just a few miles north of NYC, a delightful vacation region to forget about your worries and enjoy some peaceful time away from home.
+Full of relaxing activities to choose from, like spending your time with the stream or river, hiking adventure, mountain biking, fishing, hunting, canoeing, or enjoying local cuisine and much more.

-The Catskill Park is in the Catskill mountains in New York, offers five of the 10 highest peaks, backcountry and family-friendly campgrounds, incredible winter hiking and ice-fishing, skiing and wildlife viewing.
-Unlike state and national parks, there’s no fee to enter, no gate that closes at night, just lakes, mountains and lot’s of adventure waiting for you.
+The Catskill Park is in the Catskill Mountains in New York and offers five of the 10 highest peaks, backcountry, and family-friendly campgrounds, incredible winter hiking and ice-fishing, skiing, and wildlife viewing.
+Unlike state and national parks, there’s no fee to enter, no gate that closes at night, just lakes, mountains, and lots of adventure waiting for you.

 Best Time to Visit Catskills Region

-July – October: Summer in the Catskills are a very good period for visitors.
+July – October: Summer in the Catskills is an excellent period for visitors.
 Summer weather in this region is comfortable and full of outdoor activities.
 The temperature is warm during the day and cools at night.
 Early October is considered Prime Time for leaf-peeping.
 The colors are generally at the pick of their most colorful state.
-Hotels often sold out and trails and campgrounds are packed.
+Hotels are often sold out, and trails and campgrounds are packed.
 So considering planning ahead.

 January – March: Winter in the Catskills could be stunningly beautiful.
-Especially if you enjoy being outdoors not only for skiing but also for other winter outdoor sports in the Catskills.
+Especially if you enjoy being outdoors for skiing and other winter outdoor sports in the Catskills.

-April – June: This period of the year also called as Mud-season the only less than perfect time when snow-melt comes down the mountains and creates the holiday activities little uncomfortable.
+April – June: This period of the year, also called Mud-season, is the only less-than-perfect time when the snow melts down the mountains and makes the holiday activities a little uncomfortable.